 Elizabeth Jennings was born in Boston, Lincolnshire, England, in July of 1926.
 Her father, Dr. Henry Cecil Jennings, was a medical officer, and in the early thirties, he moved the family to Oxford.
 It was here that Jennings would spend the rest of her life.

 As a young woman raised in a Roman Catholic household, she first attended Rhy St Antony School in Headington.
 She later attended Oxford High School.
 Jennings received her university education from St Anne’s College in Oxford from 1944 to 1947.

 It was at college that Jennings first developed a love for writing.
 This was partial because she attended several lectures given by remarkable figures such as C.S.
 Lewis.
 It was also here that she was first exposed to classic literature and philosophy.

-After graduating from St Anne’s College, Jennings went on to work in advertising and at the City Library and in the publishing industry.
+After graduating from St Anne’s College, Jennings went on to work in advertising and at the City Library, and in the publishing industry.
 During this time period, her work was published in Oxford Poetry, New English Weekly, and other literary journals such as Poetry Review.
-It was not until she was twenty-seven years old that her first collection of poems was released.
+It was not until she was twenty-seven years old that Jennings’ first collection of poems was released.

 Her second collection, A Way of Looking, was published in 1955.
 It won the Somerset Maugham award and included prize money, which allowed the poet to travel to Rome.
 She spent three revelatory months there, developing herself as a writer.
 This collection was followed quickly by A Sense of the World in 1958.